Sara Dolnicar

 Sara Dolnicar is an Austrian behavioural scientist who researches market segmentation methodology, sustainable tourism, Airbnb, public acceptance of recycled water, and a range of social marketing questions, such as how to identify and attract high-quality foster carers.
 Since 2013, she has been a research professor of tourism at The University of Queensland in Brisbane, Australia.
 She has been recognised by the Republic of Slovenia for her research achievements.

-Education

-Dolnicar completed a Magister degree in Business Administration in 1994, equivalent to a combined Bachelor and master's degree, and was awarded her Ph.D. in 1996 by the Vienna University of Economics and Business (Wirtschaftsuniversitaet Wien) on "Vacation Expectations of Summer Tourists in Austria – a Psychographic Taxonomy Using Neural Network Techniques", supervised by Professor Josef Mazanec.
-Dolnicar also holds a Magister degree in Psychology from the University of Vienna in 1998.

 Career

 Dolnicar worked at the Vienna University of Economics and Business (WU Wien) Institute for Tourism and Leisure Studies on short-term contracts during her Ph.D. and psychology degree.
 From 1998 to 2002 she was a researcher in a Centre of Excellence funded by the FWF (the Austrian research funding body) on a half-time fixed-term contract, as well as working in administrative roles, including serving as the Secretary General of the Austrian Society for Applied Research in Tourism.